 Do you have apps that you never use?
 Now is an excellent time to free up storage space on your digital tools by deleting them.
 If you have others that do not meet expectations look for replacements.
 Also, I recommend cleaning up your emails, and if they pile up regularly, look for alternative methods of organizing them.

-4. Subscription Services
+4. Review your Realtor Subscription Services

-Review both your paid mail and digital subscriptions and cancel those that didn’t add value to your business or personal life.
+Review your paid mail and digital subscriptions and cancel those that didn’t add value to your business or personal life.
 Also, look at free updates you get via email.
 If you find yourself deleting them regularly, consider unsubscribing and freeing up some space and time.

 5. Prepare for Tax Season

-Now is an excellent time to gather documents you will need for filing your taxes.
+Now is an excellent time to gather the documents you will need for filing your taxes.
 If you need a few more deductions, this is a perfect time to donate to your favorite charities.
 You should also review your contributions to retirement accounts.
 If you are 50 or older, you can make catch-up contributions.
-Younger people may want to consider adjustments to their retirement saving plan for the coming year.
+Younger people may want to consider adjustments to their retirement savings plan for the coming year.

-6. Recognize the Upcoming Trends
+6. Recognize the Upcoming Real Estate Trends

 It’s imperative to determine where the market is going in the next few months to structure a workable strategy.
 What do market analysts say about interest rates and the general state of the economy?
 Do national real estate market trends reflect what is happening in your local market?

-7. Establish Your Goals
+7. Establish Your Real Estate Goals

-8. Prepare Your Budget and Marketing Plan
+8. Prepare Your Budget and Real Estate Marketing Plan

 9. Review Your Listing Presentation